 You can only return accessories if they are unopened and undamaged.
 So, don’t open any accessories if you’re not sure if you’re going to keep the phone yet.

-Our Final Verdict On Republic Wireless
+Our Final Verdict On Our Republic Wireless Review

 Republic Wireless is a great way to save a ton of money on your cell phone service.
 Even after you buy the phones up front, you’ll save hundreds of dollars a year over a traditional cell phone plan.